Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 ![image](https://github.com/Open-Building-Management/containers/assets/24553739/93c2b7b7-4121-4edc-837e-8403c50ae450)

 **The final stage is to adjust a NAT/PAT rule on your internet router so that the traffic on port 443 goes to the NGINX PROXY MANAGER.**

+### 25/02/2024

+adding some security headers on apache

+- X-Content-Type-Options
+- Strict-Transport-Security
+- X-Frame-Options, to defend against clickjacking
+- Referrer-Policy
+- X-XSS-Protection
+- Permissions-Policy

+could not managed to add Content-Security-Policy, as emoncms has got too much inline javascript !